-Disciplinary Actions - On-campus Student Housing Facilities
+Disciplinary Actions - On Campus

-Enter the number of persons referred for disciplinary action for crimes that occurred in

-On-campus Student Housing Facilities for each of the following categories.
+Enter the number of persons referred for disciplinary action for crimes that occurred On Campus for each of the following categories.

 Do not include disciplinary actions that were strictly for school policy violations.
 If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.